kroshu/kuka_robot_descriptions/README.md

 # kuka_robot_descriptions

-This package contains support packages that can be used with real KUKA robots as well as with simulations.
+This repository contains support packages that can be used with real KUKA robots as well as with simulations.

 Github CI
 ------------